tbensky/PrologScheduling/README.md

 The power of Prolog as we see it is twofold:

 1. You don't have to go writing the search algorithms yourself.
-Prolog's are all professional-grade, so you can consider "large" search spaces.
+Prolog's are all professional-grade, so you can consider tackling "large" search spaces.

 2. Prolog makes specifying your data and pattern(s) very natural, maybe even easier than with a procedural language.
 Both are just parts of